livingdocsIO/documentation/reference-docs/server-extensions/add-custom-include.md

 ## Includes

 Think of Livingdocs includes as edge-side includes.
-You can create include components in your design, using a include [directive](../../livingdocs-framework/directives.md).
+You can create include components in your design, using an include [directive](../../livingdocs-framework/directives.md).
 Includes can render content to your article or page that comes from an external source.
 Includes are resolved every time a document is rendered.
 So they can be used to display dynamic content that changes after a document has been published.